SPACESODA/marquee6k/README.md

 | `onPlay` | function | — | Called when a marquee resumes |
 | `onUpdateThrottle` | number (ms) | — | Throttles `onUpdate` calls |

+#### Scrubbing

+Scrubbing begins after ~10px of movement along the marquee axis.
+Release resumes after the delay unless tap-paused (or still hovering when `pausable` is true).

+If `scrubMomentum` is enabled, the marquee keeps moving briefly after release.
+While scrubbing, the marquee adds an `is-scrubbing` class; you can use it to disable text selection if needed.

 ### Selector

 The default selector is `marquee6k`, so `marquee6k.init()` looks for `.marquee6k` elements.
 You can also pass a full CSS selector (e.g. `#section .marquee`, `.box[data-brands="marquee"]`), more examples below.
 If your selector is not a simple class, set `className` to control the `${className}__copy` class used for styling.